-The DSG eCM Events are based on the DSG notifications described in Sections 5.4.2.1 and 5.4.2.2, which can be categorized in the following types:
+The DSG eCM Events are based on the DSG notifications described in Sections 5.4.2.1 and 5.4.2.2, which can be categorized into the following types:

-- DSG eCM to DSG Client Controller (CC) Events: (DSG eCM -> CC) The eCM indicate RF conditions that indicates to the DSG Client Controller things such as the operational mode it is operating in. - DSG Client Controller to DSG eCM Events: (DSG CC -> eCM) The DSG Client Controller uses DSG channel /DCD information to notify the eCM of operational requirements or actions. - DSG eCM Internal Events: The DSG eCM State Transition Diagrams indicate various events that affect operation of the eCM.
+- DSG eCM to DSG Client Controller (CC) Events: (DSG eCM -> CC) The eCM communicates to the DSG Client Controller information such as the eCM operational mode and conditions on the RFI side of the CMTS. - DSG Client Controller to DSG eCM Events: (DSG CC -> eCM) The DSG Client Controller uses DSG channel /DCD information to notify the eCM of operational requirements or actions. - DSG eCM Internal Events: The DSG eCM State Transition Diagrams indicate various events that affect operation of the eCM.

-Other DSG eCM event categories are eCM specific and includes existing or new events for operations that have an special behavior due DSG specifics, for example Triggering DOCSIS Secure Software Download (DSS) for DSG eCM with no support of this DOCSIS feature. (see section C.1.2).
+Other DSG eCM events are specific to DSG operations.
+One example is the event generated when operators trigger DOCSIS Secure Software Download (SSDL) for a DSG eCM when the eCM does not support this DOCSIS feature. (see section C.1.2).

-Note: For the purpose of this event design framework, the abbreviation CC is used to refer to the DSG Client Controller.
+Note: Herein, the abbreviation CC is used to refer to the Client Controller.

-The Table C-1 indicates the relationship of the DSG eCM events and this DSG Client control /eCM notifications.
+Table C-1 indicates the relationship between the DSG eCM events and the DSG Client control/eCM notifications.
 The Event definitions are in Section C.2.

-Notification Direction Notification DSG eCM Event Error Code Set DSG CC \rightarrow eCM Start DSG Basic Mode (Filter these MAC Addresses) G01.0 DSG CC \rightarrow eCM Start DSG Advanced Mode G01.1
+Notification Direction Notification DSG eCM Event Error Code Set DSG CC → eCM Start DSG Basic Mode (Filter these MAC Addresses) G01.0 $DSG CC \rightarrow eCM$ Start DSG Advanced Mode G01.1 $DSG CC \rightarrow eCM$ Disable upstream transmitter G01.2 $DSG CC \rightarrow eCM$ Enable upstream transmitter G01.3 $DSG CC \rightarrow eCM$ Not Valid.
+Hunt for new DSG Channel G01.4 DSG eCM internal Tdsg1 Timeout G02.1